lacework/python-sdk/docs-source/static/usage.rst

 The Lacework Python SDK closely mirrors the `Lacework API <https://docs.lacework.net/api/v2/docs/>`_ in structure.
 The main class of the SDK is ``LaceworkClient`` which has attributes representing the various resources/endpoints of the Lacework API.
-Depending on the resource these attributes will have some combination of CRUD and search methods, though a few have other unique methods.
+Depending on the resource, these attributes will have some combination of CRUD and search methods, though a few have other unique methods.
 You can read about the various attributes and methods of the SDK `here <https://lacework.github.io/python-sdk/autoapi/laceworksdk/index.html>`_.